-- 3. Do you eaherly await the return of Jesus to put an end to what ihas been going on in this world and bring in everlasting righteousness?
+- 3. Do you eagerly await the return of Yahushua to put an end to what has been going on in this world and bring in everlasting righteousness?

-- 4. Are you ready to spend ewternity with God and His Son?
+- 4. Are you ready to spend eternity with Elohim and His Son?

 After Each Chapter

 - 1. When did the last seven years of the prophecy of Daniel 9:24-27 begin and when did it end?
 AD 27 and AD 34

 - 2. When did the 70 weeks or 490 years of Daniel 9:24-27 begin and when did it end?
 457 BC and AD 34